BenMcLean/Voxel2Pixel/src/BenVoxel/Models/GpuSvoModel.md

 Where each bit is extracted from the voxel coordinate at the current depth.

+The bit at position (MaxDepth - 1) determines the octant for the Root node (Depth 0).
+Traversal proceeds by shifting right toward the Least Significant Bit.

 Octant index meaning:

 | Index | x | y | z |